PrinceBunBun981/cyberstart.dev/_challenge/index.md

 Challenges are [collections](https://jekyllrb.com/docs/collections/) of pages stored under the `_challenge` folder.
 To create a new page:

-**1.** Create a new Markdown as `_challenge/level-name/my-page.md` and write [front matter](https://jekyllrb.com/docs/frontmatter/) & content such as:
+**1.** Create a new Markdown as `_challenge/level-name/challenge-id.md` and write [front matter](https://jekyllrb.com/docs/frontmatter/) & content such as:

 ```
 ---
-title: My Page
+title: Challenge Name
-permalink: /challenge/my-page/
+permalink: /challenge/challenge-id/
 ---

 Hello World!